google-deepmind/sonnet/README.md

 `int32` Tensor.

-For a more comprehensive demonstration on the usage of recurrent modules, a fully-documented example of a deep LSTM with skip connections trained on PTB is available.
+For a more comprehensive demonstration on the usage of recurrent modules, a fully-documented example of a deep LSTM with skip connections trained on the Shakespeare dataset is available.

 #### Defining your own recurrent modules